What international destinations are reopening to tourists?

 ROBERTO SCHMIDT / AFP / AFP / Getty Images

-It is already one of the most luxurious destinations in the world, but it seems that the Maldives will become even more expensive once they reopen.
+It is already one of the most luxurious destinations in the world, but it seems that the Maldives will become even more exclusive once it reopens.

 The island nation, made up of more than 1,000 islands, closed its national borders and canceled all flights soon after registering its first two coronavirus cases in March.